codefresh-io/docs.codefresh.io/_docs/integrations/codecov-integration.md

 alt="Enter Token"
 %}

+Enter the following:
-Enter your token (see the previous section) and a name (user-defined) for this integration.
+* **Integration name**: The user-defined name for this integration.
 The name should be unique for each integration that you add.
+* **Token**: The token (see the previous section) for this integration.
+* **Url**: The base URL for this integration.
+Do not add the trailing slash to the URL definition.
+For more information, see the [official Codecov documentation](https://docs.codecov.com/docs/configuration#codecov-url){:target="\_blank"}.

 Using Codecov in a Codefresh Pipeline: